commschamp/cc_tutorial/tutorials/tutorial20/README.md

 </frame>
 ```
 There is still **&lt;value&gt;** layer (like in [previous](../tutorial19) tutorial)
-which is responsible to assign proper value to the `Value` field, but it is parked as
+which is responsible to assign proper value to the `Value` field, but it is marked as
 **pseudo** (`pseudo="true"`).
 The **pseudo** value layer does not really serialize/deserialize
 any field, it just pretends to.
 Such layer contains inner field member in its private data,
 which can be accessed via API and assigned proper value.
 During the `read()` operation